serranoio/goat-stack/README.md

 * We need to implement a caching strategy
 * We need to include saddlebag
 * We need to research indexxedDB over Cache Storage
+* Internationalization
+* Supabase needs investigation
+    * To be added to the project
+    * for Auth.